-WordPress is an extremely popular platform and an efficient CMS for building websites.
+WordPress is an extremely popular platform and an efficient CMS for building websites (find out why on this WordPress review).
 It is also quite user-friendly, easy to install and maintain.
 However, it happens quite often that users install unnecessary plugins for various purposes, without knowing their quality or popularity.
 This often results in slower loading time and decreases its speed, which often results in higher bounce rates.
 Here are some useful ways to optimize your WordPress website.

 Well Coded Plugins